 - Arrangement fees

 An arrangement fee is sometimes known as an application fee.
-At Legal & General, we charge £599 or, for some products, there is no arrangement fee at all.
+We charge £599 or, for some products, there is no arrangement fee at all.
 There is also a fee of £30 to transfer your money to your solicitor on completion.
 These costs are not payable until your mortgage completes and the funds are released.

 - Solicitors' fees